srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

     ```
     <copy>./ahf_setup</copy>
     ```
-	  If you plan to run only Oracle ORAchk or Oracle EXAchk and do not want to run any Oracle Trace File Analyzer processes, then use the install option of **-extract -notfasetup**.
+    If you plan to run only Oracle ORAchk or Oracle EXAchk and do not want to run any Oracle Trace File Analyzer processes, then use the install options **-extract -notfasetup**.

     ```
     <copy>